ABOUT SCHOOL OF THE ARTS

 For more information, please see our class schedule online or in our printed brochure.

 If you register for an art class online, note that our class registration system will list the class as “tickets.”
 Please feel free to call us and order over the phone if you have any concerns.

 For information regarding the Athenaeum School of the Art's policies regarding enrollment, payment, refunds, cancellations, art supplies, referrals, and scholarships please see our Policy section.
 For further information, to register, and/or recieve a copy of our current brochure, please call 858.454.5872.

 Financial support is provided in part by the City of San Diego Commission for the Arts and Culture.

 Take our School of the Arts survey so that we can offer you a better art class experience.

 DONATE TO SCHOLARSHIP FUND

 Have you ever had the joy of helping another student pursue their dream to create art?
-If you would like to support a student scholarship, please contact Dia Bassett at email@example.com or (858) 454-5872.
+If you would like to support a student scholarship, please contact Amanda Dahlgren at firstname.lastname@example.org or (858) 454-5872.
 Scholarships funded by a private donor have most recently helped two emerging artists at the Athenaeum.